Dark Therapy

 If your symptoms are severe, start with a full 14 hours (6 p.m. to 8 a.m.) of darkness, and transition to 10 hours (10 p.m. to 8 a.m.) as you start to recover.
 When transitioning, adjust by 1 hour every two nights (e.g. darkness at 7 p.m. for two nights, then 8 p.m. for two nights, until you reach 10 p.m.).
 If lowering the time spent in darkness makes your symptoms worse, just back-track and increase your dark-exposure by an hour.
 For milder symptoms, you can start with 10 hours of darkness (wear the glasses 2 hours before bed and then sleep in a pitch dark room for 8 hours).

 It’s best to keep the lights down low while wearing blue blockers.
 Don’t drive with them on.
 The glasses are not comfortable to sleep with, so you’ll need to create total darkness in the bedroom.
-Try black-out curtains, a windowless room, or a sleep mask.
+Try black-out curtains, a windowless room, a sleep mask, or more tips here.

 Do not use dark therapy during the day.
 Remember the idea is to set your clock, and daytime light helps with that.